Betty Ford: Other matters

 In 1987, Ford was inducted into the Michigan Women's Hall of Fame.
 On November 18, 1991, she was awarded the Presidential Medal of Freedom by President George H. W. Bush.
 In 1999, she and President Ford were jointly awarded Congressional Gold Medals.
 That same year, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to her and her husband.
 In 2000, the Lasker Foundation awarded Ford its annual Mary Woodard Lasker Public Service Award.
 On May 8, 2003, Ford received the Woodrow Wilson Award in Los Angeles for her public service, awarded by the Woodrow Wilson Center of the Smithsonian Institution.

 During her and President Ford's later years together, they resided in Rancho Mirage and in Beaver Creek, Colorado.
 President Ford died, aged 93, of heart failure on December 26, 2006, at their Rancho Mirage home.
-Despite her advanced age frail physical condition, Ford traveled across the country and took part in the funeral events in California, Washington, D.C., and Michigan.
+Despite her advanced age and frail physical condition, Ford traveled across the country and took part in the funeral events in California, Washington, D.C., and Michigan.
 Following her husband's death, Ford continued to live in Rancho Mirage.
 Poor health and increasing frailty due to operations in August 2006 and April 2007 for blood clots in her legs caused her to largely curtail her public life.
 Ill health prevented Ford from attending the funeral of former First Lady Lady Bird Johnson's in July 2007, and her daughter Susan Ford Bales instead represented her at the funeral service.